tom-nook/toulbox/posts/what-is-devsecops.md

 ### I.g Scan the Docker image - Sec

-Anchore is a great free dockerfile/docker image scanning tool.
-I chose to use it over Snyk, another great tool withe a *free tier because it required users to set up an account with them.
+Anchore is an excellent free dockerfile/docker image scanning tool.
+I chose to use it over Snyk.
+Another great tool with a *free tier because it required users to set up an account with them.

 ```yaml
 ### Above is still the same